Eating to reduce your breast cancer risk

 While a high-fat diet hasn't been tied to breast cancer risk, there have been studies that examine how the type of fat you eat could impact your risk.

-"All fat is not created equal," says Nichols.
-"Just like fiber or protein, fat is a nutrient that is important for our body and it has a role in good nutrition."
+"All fat is not created equally," says Carolyn.
+"Just like fiber or protein, fat is a nutrient that is important for our body, and it has a role in good nutrition."

 Maintain a healthy weight

-Overweight and obesity can increase your risk for several different health issues, especially cancer.
-While your weight is bound to fluctuate over the course of your life, try to stick to a healthy weight for you.
+Weight gain can increase your risk for several different health issues, especially cancer.
+While your weight is bound to fluctuate over the course of your life, try to get to a healthy weight for you.
 Your primary care provider can help you determine what that weight is, and how to stick to it.

-"Stick to the key tenets of good nutrition — a healthy lifestyle focused on whole grains, lean protein nuts, seeds, beans, fruits and vegetables — to help yourself stay on track," says Nichols.
+"Stick to the key tenets of good nutrition — a healthy lifestyle focused on whole grains, lean protein, nuts, seeds, beans, fruits and vegetables — to help yourself stay on track," says Carolyn.
+Our healthy recipes are here with helpful ideas and tips.

-If you're finding that it's harder to maintain your weight or need help creating a customized nutrition plan for you, contact any of the Nutrition Centers or the Comprehensive Weight and Wellness Program at Main Line Health for expect nutritional advice.
+If you're finding that it's harder to maintain your weight or need help creating a customized nutrition plan for you, contact the nutrition services or the Comprehensive Weight and Wellness Program at Main Line Health for expect nutritional advice.

 The importance of mammograms for managing breast cancer risk